an-seunghwan/an-seunghwan/README.md

 ### Graduate Student
-- Dept. of Statistical Data Science, University of Seoul
+- Department of Statistics, University of Seoul

 ### Interested in
 - Variational AutoEncoder